 Because occupations involving physical labor dominate the local economy, Section is generally considered to be a blue-collar town.
 38.69% of the Section workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Section is a town of sales and office workers, managers, and service providers.
 There are especially a lot of people living in Section who work in management occupations (13.44%), sales jobs (10.16%), and office and administrative support (6.89%).

-The education level of Section citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.12% of adults 25 and older in Section have a college degree.
+In terms of college education, Section is nearly on par with the US average for all cities of 21.84%: 18.12% of adults 25 and older in Section have a bachelor's degree or advanced degree.

 The per capita income in Section in 2022 was $25,631, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $102,524 for a family of four.
 However, Section contains both very wealthy and poor people as well.